canonical/ubuntu-pro-docs/how-to-guides.rst

    How to attach with a config file <pro-client/how_to_attach_with_config_file.rst>
    How to configure a proxy <pro-client/configure_proxies.rst>

-Enable and disable the Pro services
+Enable and disable Pro services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instructions on how to enable and disable specific Ubuntu Pro services.